awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 To set up the SageMaker Pipelines you will need permissions to create ECR repositories, pull and push docker images to them, pull images from the AWS ECR Public Gallery, launch SageMaker jobs, manage SageMaker Pipelines, and interact with data on S3.
 We will create a role for Amazon EC2 on the AWS console, which will also create an associated instance profile to use with an EC2 instance.

-You will also need access to a SageMaker execution that your jobs assume during execution.
+You will also need access to a [SageMaker execution role](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) that your jobs assume during execution.
 You can use the [Amazon SageMaker Role Manager](https://docs.aws.amazon.com/sagemaker/latest/dg/role-manager.html) to streamline the creation of the necessary roles.

 ### Set up the pipeline management environment

-For this example you can either use your existing development environment or set up a new EC2 instance.
-If you plan to use a new instance to prepare the large-scale data for this example, ensure it has at least 300GB of disk space available.
+For this example we recommend you to set up a new EC2 instance with at least 300 GByte of disk space.
 To set up an EC2 instance with the appropriate environment: